Excellent Legal Representation

 Our bankruptcy experience provides our clients the most effective strategy for asset protection and financial relief.
 Bankruptcy law offers an opportunity for individuals and couples to get their credit and their lives back on track for a more productive future.

 Our family law practice includes divorces, adoptions and pre and post-nuptial agreements.
-Currently we are not taking child custody or child support cases.
+We work hard to resolve cases with a minimum of conflict.

 Litigation & Personal Injury